WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 2. Roof sheathing or plywood repair

-Now, if the leaks have occurred over a long time, chances are you have to replace the sheathing underneath.
-A hole or leak at the edge of the roof vent damages the roof sheathing, but not always to the point of replacement.
+If leaks have been happening for a long time, you might need to replace the sheathing underneath.
+A hole or leak near the roof vent may also harm the sheathing, but it doesn’t always require a full replacement.

 Damaged roof rafter